-- 1. identify projects relevant to societal needs and use design thinking as a tool of innovation. - 2. map the technologies learned with the project needs - 3. apply design thinking process with technological knowledge to design various feasible solutions - 4. select the best possible solution to solve the problem using reverse engineering approach - 6. testing and validate product performance
+- 1. Identify projects relevant to societal needs and use design thinking as a tool of innovation. - 2.
+Map the technologies learned with the project needs - 3.
+Apply design thinking process with technological knowledge to design various feasible solutions - 4.
+Select the best possible solution to solve the problem using reverse engineering approach - 5.
+Develop/Fabricate a working model of the proposed solution - 6.
+Testing and validate product performance